hrudham/Mixxx-Pioneer-DDJ-SR/README.md

 - LEDs in general
 - VU Meter
-- Pitch touching via Jog Wheels
+- Jog Wheel Pitch Touching
 - Performance Pads
 - Filter
 - Effects
-- A whole lot
+- A whole lot more stuff.
 Be patient; I am working on these :-)

 ## What will never be implemented?